 - Lose weight to get to a target which we can set together based on your body mass index (BMI) – ideally, we’d like to help you get it below 30, but there is a reasonable range depending on other factors

-Insurance companies do not typically cover vaginal rejuvenation.
+Insurance companies do not typically cover these procedures.

 To help ensure a successful recovery, it’s important to keep the treatment area clean during your recovery.
-There are a few ways that you can clean yourself safely during your recovery from vaginal rejuvenation:
+There are a few ways that you maintain personal hygiene during your recovery: